Things went awry.

-For instance, when we carefully reserve long-term lodging to provide us with basic necessities—like safe indoor air, power, and non-violent neighbors—we can feel shocked if we experience the very opposite, while traveling.
+When we carefully reserved long-term lodging to provide basic necessities—like safe indoor air, power, and non-violent neighbors—we didn’t anticipate encountering the opposite.

-If upset appears on my face, anxious tones appear in my voice, or negative sweeping conclusions are proclaimed...I might scare others or freak them out.
+If upset appears on my face, anxious tones appear in my voice, or negative sweeping conclusions are proclaimed...I might upset others.
 And that might not get any of us anywhere.

-If I need to report a travel snafu (especially multiple times), and if I do so while expressing strong emotions, upset might appear on my face, anxious tones might appear in my voice, or negative sweeping conclusions might be proclaimed, which might upset me more.
+If upset appears on my face, anxious tones appear in my voice, or negative sweeping conclusions are proclaimed…yes, it might upset me more.

-There was a time when I had multiple difficult situations to report on.
-I was instructed to share the facts, without expressing the strong emotions involved.
+There was a time when I had multiple difficult situations that I was asked to report on.
+I was instructed to share the facts, without expressing the emotions involved.

 At first, I didn’t understand this concept.
 Emotion is wonderful and to be expressed if it’s part of the story, right?
 How else can I accurately share the entire truth?

 But as I began to share just the facts, an amazing thing occurred.

 Sharing just the facts, without expressing strong emotions, brought immense rewards.

 All of a sudden, there was plenty of space...for the difficult facts to be heard, empathized with, and respectfully handled...by others.

 All of a sudden, there was plenty of space...for others to share their own (very valid) emotional reactions to the challenge (which can be the most validating experience of all…for me).